-The twelfth and final contradiction is that while the IRA has endlessly exploited the murder of solicitor Pat Finucane – a solicitor who was reported by prominent IRA member Sean O’Callaghan to have attended senior IRA meetings – it has endeavoured to cover up its own murders of Northern Ireland judges, magistrates and lawyers – a cover-up not at all challenged by the so-called ‘Relatives for Justice’ under the bizarre leadership of Mark Thompson.
+The eleventh and final contradiction is that while the IRA has endlessly exploited the murder of solicitor Pat Finucane – a solicitor who was reported by prominent IRA member Sean O’Callaghan to have attended senior IRA meetings – it has endeavoured to cover up its own murders of Northern Ireland judges, magistrates and lawyers – a cover-up not at all challenged by the so-called ‘Relatives for Justice’ under the bizarre leadership of Mark Thompson.

 - The IRA introduced into Northern Ireland the murders of members of the legal fraternity by shooting dead Resident Magistrate William Staunton, a Catholic, on the 11thof October 1972 as he dropped his daughter to St. Dominic’s convent grammar school on the Falls Road.
 The IRA shot him in front of his daughter and her school friends in his car and he died of his injuries three months later.

 - On the same day, and at the time, the IRA also murdered Resident Magistrate Martin McBirney, a Protestant, at his home in his kitchen in front of his family.
 Martin McBirney was a prominent member of the Northern Ireland Labour Party, had married a Catholic and, while a barrister, had acted for the defence in civil rights’ cases and had represented civil rights’ activist Eamon McCann.

 [Here was all the template the loyalist paramilitaries needed later for the Pat Finucane murder at home in his kitchen in front of his family, but much more than this was provided by the IRA.]